nadavnur/AWPE_Protocol/README.md

 Just make sure to adjust the paths to files as needed.

 Once the results are extracted, these are summarized by the script 3_compileResults.R, and exported to Stata using
-a comma-separated file as output.
+a comma-separated-values file as output.

 ### About this work

 The simulations and calculations were developed by Nadav Nur and Leo Salas, Point Blue Conservation Science, per contract
-with the U.S. Fish and Wildlife Service, Region 8, on behalf of the American White Pelican Reproductive Success Protocol
+with the U.S. Fish and Wildlife Service - Region 8, on behalf of the American White Pelican Reproductive Success Protocol
 project team.

 For any further inquiries, contact Dr. Nadav Nur at nnur@pointblue.org